How Long Does Poison Ivy Last? Timeline, Stages, and Recovery Tips

 Signs of Infection

 Scratching damaged skin is vulnerable to bacterial infection.
-Warning signs include increasing redness spreading outward from the rash, warmth and swelling beyond the original borders, pus or cloudy discharge from blisters, fever, and pain that worsens rather than improving.
+Warning signs include increasing redness spreading outward from the rash, warmth and swelling beyond the original borders, pus or cloudy discharge from blisters, fever, and pain that worsens rather than improves.
 These signs indicate the need for antibiotic treatment, not just steroid therapy.

 The Myth That Poison Ivy Spreads